-Bravado Wireless, formerly Sprocket Wireless, is a small CDMA carrier serving the east central part of Oklahoma just south of Tulsa.
+Bravado Wireless, formerly Sprocket Wireless and Cross Wireless, is a small CDMA carrier serving the east central part of Oklahoma.
 They have narrowed down the number of plans they offer including Unlimited for $40 per month.
 Bravado's Unlimited coverage has some limits for use off their own network.
 They have a moderate selection of phones including most of the iPhone line.
 Coverage is adequate.
 They have added some 4G Data and they offer "Lifeline" plans.
 They also offer wireless home Internet access.
-Bravado is operated by the Cross Telephone Company who also offers cellular service in adjacent counties as Cross Wireless.
+Bravado is operated by the Cross Telephone Company.

 BRISTOL BAY CELLULAR